-- Your expander is turned by placing the “key” into the key hole in the center screw and gently push the key towards the back of the mouth.
+- Your expander is turned by placing the “key” into the keyhole in the center screw and gently pushing the key towards the back of the mouth.
 You will notice a new hole appear in the front when the expander is turned all the way to the back.

 - Food will get caught around the expander so all patients are encouraged to use a WaterPik or similar device.
 All patients must use fluoride, and we ask that sweets and soft drinks be eliminated because of the hard to clean area.

 - After the expansion screw has been turned the proper amount, the patient will continue to wear the expander for several months.
 This allows the mouth to stabilize and ensures that the widening will not relapse.

 - Never turn your expander more than two times per day.

 - Sometimes turning the key of your expander causes slight pain near the bridge of the nose and out toward the cheekbones.